Teknic homepage

 Eclipse™: State-of-the-Art Brushless Servo Motor Drives

-For only $199 per axis, you can get an Eclipse drive the size of a deck of cards, powerful enough to drive 2- and 3-inch servo motors with precision.
-And if you need lots of power, the Eclipse 760 delivers 15,000 watts of peak servo power for just $758.
+Starting at $298 per axis, you can get an Eclipse drive the size of a deck of cards, powerful enough to drive 2- and 3-inch servo motors with precision.
+And if you need lots of power, the Eclipse 760 delivers 15,000 watts of peak servo power for $1041.

-With 18 different Eclipse models to choose from, you’re sure to get the perfect combination of size, power and price for every application.
+With over 30 different Eclipse models to choose from, you're sure to get the perfect combination of size, power and price for every application.

 Need a motion controller too?

-The Meridian™ family of integrated drive/controllers has the servo performance of an Eclipse drive with a built-in motion controller.
+The Meridian™ integrated servo controller family of integrated drive/controllers has the servo performance of an Eclipse drive with a built-in motion controller.

 Looking for an all-in-one solution?

-ClearPath is a line of brushless servo motors that have a built-in drive and controller.
+Teknic's ClearPath integrated servo motors have a built-in drive, controller, and brushless servo motor.
 Simple, compact, and lower cost than the sum of its components.

 Teknic's OEM-only focus means we can offer products at substantially lower cost without any compromise in performance.
 In fact, with more than two dozen, unique servo algorithm innovations, Eclipse servo drives offer world-class servo performance.